erolson123/my-project/README.md

 # Essay Checker

-An AI-powered essay analysis tool that helps students improve their essays by providing detailed feedback, suggestions, and thought-provoking questions.
+Many people struggle to find the right tools to help them edit their essays.
+Our app, EssayChecker, lets users write and upload their essays and get direct feedback from generative AI.
+This is an AI-powered essay analysis tool that helps students improve their essays by providing detailed feedback, suggestions, and thought-provoking questions.

 ## Features